freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/registration-form/part-027.md

 # --description--

-Moving on to the final `fieldset`: What if we wanted to allow a user to upload a profile picture?
+Moving on to the final `fieldset`.
+What if you wanted to allow a user to upload a profile picture?

 Well, the `input` type `file` allows just that.
 Add a `label` with the text `Upload a profile picture: `, and add an `input` accepting a file upload.